d-plaindoux/thicket/README.md

 More informations and References
 ================================

 This language has been inspired by major projects and frameworks like AngularJS, ReactJS ...
+In addition the Virtual DOM approach is also adopted for optimal DOM update and management.

 License
 =======